 Baby doesn’t like the taste of formula?
 Try the half-and-half trick.
 This method is useful when you have transitioned from one formula to another and your baby isn’t accepting of the new taste.
 You can incorporate the former into the one you are presently using until the taste becomes normal again.
 This means half of the number of scoops you need will be the old one while the new formula will make up the rest.
 You will need to get approval from your baby’s pediatrician to use this method continuously.

 4. Make sure you are not overheating

-The amount of heat and the heating method you use for the formula can affect it’s overall taste.
+The amount of heat and the heating method you use for the formula can affect its overall taste.
 Make sure you are not using a microwave which is adequate except for the fact that it doesn’t seem to heat evenly, the result will be that the formula will have lukewarm portions and very hot portions.
-The method that has worked better for parents is the bottle warmer which uses steam that gradually and evenly distributed throughout the formula.
+The method that has worked better for parents is the bottle warmer which uses steam that is gradually and evenly distributed throughout the formula.